sofwerx/swx-devops/README.md

 ### On a Mac

+There is a `gpg` built-in to MacOS in `/usr/bin/gpg`, and that is too new for `trousseau` now.

+We want to install `gpg` v2.0 to /usr/local/bin (until we can submit a PR to fix this in trousseau).

-If you happened to install `gnupg` already, just unlink first.
+If you happened to `brew install gnupg` already, just unlink first.

     brew unlink gnupg